 A lot of people confuse CTRM software with ERP technology.
-Which makes complete sense, as there are of course a lot of similarities and ERP technology is the bedrock of CTRM systems.
-However, CTRM is created to assist the daily specific functions in the complex world of commodity procurement and trade.
+Which makes complete sense, as there are of course a lot of similarities and ERP technology is the very bedrock of CTRM systems.
+However, CTRM software solutions are created specifically to assist the daily functions in the complex world of commodity procurement and trade.
 Which is why we’d like to list 5 major differences between the two.
 Spoiler alert: we prefer CTRM solutions ;).

 It is common knowledge that ERP systems do not really cater for commodities companies’ needs.
-It is the character of the trading business that differs from standard wholesale and/or manufacturing business that creates the challenge [that ERPs are unfit to handle].
-Which is to say, there are differences we cannot just overcome by adding functionality to an ERP, it requires a fundamental different approach.
+By its very nature, the trading business differs from standard wholesale and/or manufacturing business that creates the challenge [that ERPs are unfit to handle].
+Which is to say, there are differences we cannot just overcome by adding functionality to an ERP, it requires a fundamentally different approach from the get-go.

 Here’s an analogy to clarify that point: you cannot use the same pan to cook eggs, pasta or stew meat.
 Even if you manage to fit the stew inside an egg pan, you will not be able to cook it properly.
 Parts of it will be spilled out onto the kitchen stove.
 It’s the same with the characteristics and – many – variables of the commodities business.
 You simply can’t have your ERP system perform all of your commodity functions, transactions and risk monitoring.
 Even if you attach five, ten or even dozens of “add-ons” offered by the ERP supplier, still your “stew” will be spilling out of the pan while you are cooking it.
 Let’s dive into 5 major differences between CTRM and ERP solutions.

-CTRM instead, does not reduce complexity, it enables companies to use complexity and with variance to their benefit.
-And this complexity and variance is intrinsic to commodity businesses.
-At the start the quality aspects of soft and agricultural commodities may vary during the lifetime of these commodities and form the basis for the spread in monetary values and risks in trading.
-Down the road, one trades commodities in different markets and different currencies under different terms and thus the monetary trading values differ in different environments as well.
-CTRM enables a company to manage these complexities and benefit from then, not just to eliminate them for process or accounting purposes.
-CTRM is usually centered about opportunity and value.
+A CTRM on the other hand, does not reduce complexity.
+It enables companies to use that complexity to their benefit.
+Because complexity and variance are intrinsic to the commodity industry.
+At the very start, the quality aspects of soft and agricultural commodities may vary during the lifetime of these commodities and form the basis for the spread in monetary values and risks in trading.
+Down the road, one trades commodities in different markets and different currencies under different terms and thus the monetary trading values differ in all the various environments as well.
+A CTRM software solution enables a company to manage these complexities and benefit from them, not just to eliminate them for process or accounting purposes.
+CTRM, in other words, is centered around opportunity and value.

 2. Facilitating hedging of trades

-ERP applications mostly offer different application environments for different the activities impacting value.
-Interdependence between activities or variable value drivers are usually difficult to manage in ERP systems.
-For examples when a company is using dynamic price curves, trading or hedging strategies.
-In an ERP environment there are limitations in viewing and using combined data information from for example contracts, commodity hedges or currency swaps, and thus limits integral position management, valuation and forecasting.
+ERP applications mostly offer different application environments for all the different activities impacting value.
+Interdependence between activities or variable value drivers are difficult to manage in ERP systems – for example, when a company is using dynamic price curves, trading or hedging strategies.
+In an ERP environment there are limitations in viewing and using combined data information from contracts, commodity hedges or currency swaps, thus limiting integral position management, valuation and forecasting.

 A CTRM tool designed for commodity procurement or trading is based on long/short position management.
-CTRM enables companies to manage hedge portfolios either intrinsically or through the use of derivatives and/or swaps.
-CTRM gives you freedom and agility in portfolio valuation and forecasting.
+CTRM enables companies to manage hedge portfolios either intrinsically or through the use of derivatives and/or swaps – offering you the much-desired freedom and agility in portfolio valuation and forecasting.

-ERP systems are usually cost oriented and use fixed/cost prices to plan and project certain things.
-In commodity industries this approach is too restrained.
+ERP systems are usually cost-oriented and use fixed/cost prices to plan and project certain things.
+In commodity industries this approach is too restrained, according to Commodity CRM.
 It is the versatility and the variability in prices that matter and ERP applications have difficulty coping with that.
-For example capturing or using “to be fixed” pricing structures, or fluid logistic terms have proven to be difficult to manage for ERP systems.
+For example, capturing or using “to be fixed” pricing structures, or fluid logistic terms, have proven to be difficult to manage for ERP systems.

-CTRM systems solve these “issues” of future priced contracts or variable delivery terms.
-Commodity Trade and Risk Management systems cater for flexible volumes, prices and delivery dates without such restrictions of ERP systems.
+CTRM systems easily solve the issues of future priced contracts or variable delivery terms.
+Commodity Trade and Risk Management systems cater for flexible volumes, prices and delivery dates without the aforementioned restrictions.
 Since the orientation of CTRM is on value rather than on cost, it enables companies to make pricing decisions based on value rather than on cost.
 Which is to say, it improves overall decision-making.

 CTRM systems have a unique and far from linear architecture.
 The architecture needs to cope with the versatility and variance and needs to support creating value from it.
-One could envisage such as a combination of a diamond type of a structure combined with a spiral funnel.
-Even though we could observe an initial linearity, transactions and value development through the structure would follow an iterative and unpredicted or even paradox path.
-This is the essence of a CTRM!
-The architecture!
-The Architecture is the core of your system and has to be compatible to the characteristics of your business.
+One could envisage such as a combination as a diamond-type of a structure combined with a spiral funnel.
+Even though we could observe an initial linearity, transactions and value development through the structure would follow an iterative and unpredicted or even paradoxical path.
+This is the very essence of a CTRM – the architecture!
+It is the core of your system, which has to be compatible to the characteristics of your business.

 The functionality of CTRM software by its very design – indeed, the architecture at its core – overcomes those difficulties in managing your commodity business.
 Relying on ERP (only) cannot support your business in performing efficiently due to its cost orientation and its linear architecture.
-Managing long/short positions, hedge portfolio’s, variable pricing, forward price curves and a value orientation is the ‘right to exist” for CTRM systems.
-For a commodity trading business or even a procurement business a CTRM with the right business fit is a prerequisite for short term performance and long term existence.
-When selecting a CTRM for your business, you better choose a CTRM system that supports the characteristics of the commodities you manage.
+Managing long/short positions, hedge portfolio’s, variable pricing, forward price curves and a value orientation are the very raison d’être of CTRM systems.
+For a commodity trading business or even a procurement business, a CTRM software solution with the right business fit is a prerequisite for bot short-term performance and long-term continuity, indeed existence.
+When selecting a CTRM for your business, it’s best to choose a CTRM system that supports the characteristics of the commodities you manage.